philanc/vl5/README.md

 ### What's the point?

-- this is fun,
+- this is fun (it somehow reminds me of programming with int 21h, int 10h and friends in old DOS days)

-- this is a great learning experience,
+- this is a great learning experience -- a good way to learn about the raw Linux kernel interface

 - this is the first step to build a minimal Linux userspace (almost) entirely in Lua.